-New perspectives for the israel-palestine conflict: a roadmap for global justice in the 21st century
+New perspectives for Israel-Palestine: a roadmap for global justice in the 21st century

 Madrid, Spain | 20 November 2021